ComputeCanada/software-stack/doc/cvmfs.md

 Software installed in the restricted repository have binaries in the restricted repository, and modules in the public repository.
 Because of that,  you must start two transactions.
 One to `dev` or `prod` repository for the module, and one to the `restricted` repository.
+Moreover, restricted software is installed via `eb --bwrap` which produces a tarball in `/shared_tmp`.
 Here is an example:

 ```
 sudo su - libuser